Dolphin Eco Tour Oahu

 Dolphins are at risk from many environmental factors caused by humans.
 Plastic pollution, underwater noise, the captive dolphin trade and climate change all threaten dolphins’ habitat.
 Dolphins are one of the world’s most intelligent creatures.

 The most environmentally friendly way to interact with dolphins is watching them above water.
-But when choosing a way to swim with dolphins, some tours are more sustainable and eco-friendly than others.
+But when choosing a way to watch dolphins, some tours are more sustainable and eco-friendly than others.

 Most ecotours also take a ‘look don’t touch’ approach.
 Sunscreen, chemicals and bacteria on human skin can be harmful to all marine life.
 Ecotours also tend to be more informative.